raffael/RMBlurredView/README.md

 # RMBlurredView

 This subclass of NSView can be used to get an iOS 7 like blurred background to mimic a frosted glass effect — on OS X!
-Check out the corresponding article on (Cocoanetics)[].
+Check out the corresponding article on [Cocoanetics]().

 **NOTE:** The parent view of the RMBlurredView must be layer-backed to see the effect.